CollinsNyatundo/airline-analysis/README.md

 - Environmental factors: Weather conditions at time of incident
 - Operational context: Flight phase when incidents occurred

-The final dataset has been further enhanced with derived metrics including standardized manufacturer information, extracted year data, and most significantly, calculated safety indices that quantify different aspects of aviation risk.
+The final dataset has been further enhanced with derived metrics including standardized manufacturer information, extracted year data, and most significantly, calculated safety indices and severity scores that quantify different aspects of aviation risk.

 ## Safety Metrics Development